Lyndsey WALSH

 Purpose of the residency

 In 2019, Japan was the first country in the world to legalize the full-term gestation of human and nonhuman chimeric organisms to grow human organs and bodily components in nonhuman hosts.
-Lyndsey Walsh’s residency sets out to investigate the impending birth of these creatures.
+Walsh’s residency sets out to investigate the impending birth of these creatures.
 This residency aims to examine how the existence of technoscientifically generated chimeras has emerged from a long-standing legacy of chimeric creatures, monsters, and yōkaigaku (“the science of weirdness”) in Japan.
 This residency also aims to critically examine how chimeras in our emerging present are re-imagining possible futures and modes of being.

 Plan during the residency